learn-co-curriculum/phase-3-hashketball/README.md

 lot easier...but only if you read through to the end.

 Code your solution in `hashketball.rb` following the steps below.
-Because this challenge is so big, we'll show you new techniques for running only small chunks of the test suite so that you're not overwhelmed by all the test data!
+Because this lab is so big, we'll show you new techniques for running only small chunks of the test suite so that you're not overwhelmed by all the test data!

 ## Step 1: Building the Hash